zainab-ali/aquascape/docs/how-to-read-the-diagrams.md

 @:symbol(eval)

 A blue box containing text represents the evaluation of an effect.
 The text is a string representation of the result of the effect.
 For example `a` indicates that the effect outputted the character `'a'`.
 The effect might have been `IO('a')`.
-The stage at which the effect is positioned is not important, but the order with respect to pull and output arrows is.

 @:@